Green Arrow I (Oliver Queen)

 - Sadistic Choice: Nix kidnapped Mary, a woman Green Arrow thought responsible for the two murders.
 She was about to kill her when Green Arrow stopped her.
 To escape Nix fatally wounded an innocent bystander so that Green Arrow had to make a hero's choose save the man or chase Nix.

-AKA: BaphometA serial killer who enjoys targeting badass normals, the enigmatic Onomatopoeia is an eccentric murderer who communicates only in sound effects; the last thing most of his victims hear is his impression of the weapon he is about to use on them.
-Introduced in the pages of Green Arrow, he hospitalized Conner Hawke, and has since tangled with both Oliver Queen and Batman.
+AKA: BaphometA Serial Killer who enjoys targeting badass normals, the enigmatic Onomatopoeia is an eccentric murderer who communicates only in sound effects; the last thing most of his victims hear is his impression of the weapon he is about to use on them.
+Introduced in the pages of Green Arrow, he hospitalized Connor Hawke, and has since tangled with both Oliver Queen and Batman.

 - An Axe to Grind: Used one on Conner.